unusual9guy/AI-Agent-for-research/scope.md

 ## Future Considerations
 - **Gemini 2.5 Pro** integration when available
+- **OpenAI GPT-5 series** integration (e.g., GPT-5, GPT-5-mini, GPT-5.1 variants) with structured-output compatibility
 - **Other large language models** (Claude 3.5 Sonnet, GPT-4 Turbo)
 - **Real-time parsing** for streaming responses
 - **Caching mechanisms** for parsed responses
 - **User preferences** for response detail levels

+---

+## Planned Model & Feature Integrations (Upcoming)

+### Model Integrations
+- Gemini 2.5 family: Flash, Flash Lite, and Pro, using REST transport fallback where needed; maintain compatibility with existing 1.5/2.0 models.
+- OpenAI GPT-5 series: planned support for GPT-5 family with structured output and long-context handling, including graceful degradation when responses exceed parser thresholds.

+### Rich Output Capabilities
+- Mathematical formulas: allow LaTeX-style math (`$inline$`, `$$block$$`) in generated content; render in Streamlit via MathJax and preserve in markdown/PDF exports.
+- Images: support embedding images in reports (remote URLs and optional local assets).
+Validate with an image verification utility and include alt text and captions.
+- Custom graphs: enable chart/table generation (matplotlib/Plotly) from extracted data; save to `outputs/` as PNG/SVG and embed links in the markdown; provide interactive visualization in Streamlit where applicable.

+### Success Criteria Additions
+- 2.5 models and GPT-5 series selectable in UI and functional end-to-end.
+- Math rendering displays correctly in Streamlit and persists in exported files.
+- Images and generated graphs are embedded/linked correctly and stored alongside the report.

 ---
 *Last Updated: 2024-01-27*